10xStartuper/nodejs-ecommerce-api/README.md

 npm run start
 ```

-This are all from myseide for now!
+> This are all from myseide for now!

-> happy hacking!!!